-- Consider implementing measures to reduce crowding as students, parents or visitors enter and move through the school building.
-These may include (check all that apply): - Schedules are adjusted to avoid crowding in common spaces and when possible, allow single classrooms or small groups to move through common spaces (such as hallways and bathrooms) at a given time. - School employees are deployed in hallways to promote physical distancing and reduce loitering and crowding as students enter and proceed to classrooms. - Elevator capacity, if applicable, is limited to reduce crowding.
-All riders are required to wear face masks.
-N/A - The following measures may be implemented to avoid crowding on stairways: - Designation of up and down stairways N/A - Staggering of breaks between classes - Monitoring of stairways by school staff - o Other: - Consider adopting a school-wide approach to creating and maintaining stable groups, in which supervising adults and children stay together for as many activities as possible (e.g., meals, recreation, etc.), and avoid inter-mingling with people outside of their group in the setting, throughout the school day.
+4 r implementing measures to reduce crowding as students, parents or visitors enter a ol building.
+These may include (check all that apply): nd move through (schedules are adjusted to avoid crowding in common spaces and when possible lassrooms or small groups to move through common spaces (such as hallways an given time. • school employees are deployed in hallways to promote physical distancing and redrewding as students enter and proceed to classrooms. uce loitering and Elevator capacity, if applicable, is limited to reduce crowding.
+All riders are requireasks. $\frac{N/A}{}$ ed to wear face • he following measures may be implemented to avoid crowding on stairways: Designation of up and down stairways N/A Staggering of breaks between classes Monitoring of stairways by school staff

+- Consider adopting a school-wide approach to creating and maintaining stable groups, in which supervising adults and children stay together for as many activities as possible (e.g., meals, recreation, etc.), and avoid inter-mingling with people outside of their group in the setting, throughout the school day.
 Stable groups are considered a best practice at all grade levels and therefore recommended but not required. - Students with IEP or 504 plans who require specialized services may be pulled out of their general education classroom and grouped with other students requiring similar services as needed to provide appropriate level of instruction and care. - Specialized staff who serve students with IEP or 504 plans and/or provide specialized services will need to work with different stable groups during the school day and this should be accommodated.
 Staff that are not fully vaccinated should consider wearing a face shield in addition to the required mask if entering multiple classrooms for this purpose.
 All staff should be encouraged to wash or sanitize hands after leaving a classroom and before entering another classroom with a different group of students. - Consider implementing measures that allow for recommended physical distancing within classrooms when possible without interfering with essential operations.
 These may include the following measures (check all that apply): - Classroom furniture is set up to maximize distance between students and between students and teachers.
 As a best practice, avoid using "pod" seating arrangements in classrooms.
-Where distancing is not feasible consider other safety measures including focus on high mask adherence. - Consider enhancing other mitigation layers, such as stable groups or improved ventilation. - Maintain an increased distance as much as possible during times when students or staff are not masked (e.g., due to eating or drinking, napping). - Nap or rest areas in classrooms have students placed an increased distance apart and alternating feet to head. - Other: - Consider offering physical education classes outdoors as much as possible and select activities that allow for physical distancing.
-Physical education classes held indoors requires all present to wear masks except when drinking water. - N Consider implementing school policies that promote physical distancing in locker rooms.
-Policies may include: - Offering access to locker rooms only when staff supervision is possible.
-Staggering locker room access.
-Consider limiting the total time students and student athletes spend in locker rooms, for example, suggest student athletes shower at home after practice and games.
+Where distancing is not feasible consider other safety measures including focus on high mask adherence. - Consider enhancing other mitigation layers, such as stable groups or improved ventilation. - Maintain an increased distance as much as possible during times when students or staff are not masked (e.g., due to eating or drinking, napping). - Nap or rest areas in classrooms have students placed an increased distance apart and alternating feet to head.